getzep/zep/README.md

 Zep's Extractor model is easily extensible, with a simple, clean interface available to build new enrichment functionality, such as summarizers, entity extractors, embedders, and more.

 **Key Features:**
+- **Fast!** Zep's async extractors operate independently of the your chat loop, ensuring a snappy user experience.
 - **Long-term memory persistence**, with access to historical messages irrespective of your summarization strategy.
 - **Auto-summarization** of memory messages based on a configurable message window.
 A series of summaries are stored, providing flexibility for future summarization strategies.
 - Hybrid **Vector search** over memories and metadata, with messages automatically embedded on creation.